shimat/opencvsharp/README.md

 ### Windows
 - Install Visual Studio 2022 or later
   - VC++ features are required.
 - Run `download_opencv_windows.ps1` to download OpenCV libs and headers from https://github.com/shimat/opencv_files.
-Those lib files are precompiled by the owner of OpenCvSharp using AppVeyor CI.
+Those lib files are precompiled by the owner of OpenCvSharp using GitHub Actions.
 ```
 .\download_opencv_windows.ps1
 ```